 I’m originally from a small village in the North-East of England and studied for my first degree at the University of St Andrews, where I graduated with a first in Biblical Studies.
 I went on to do a PhD at Durham University, spending a year in Tuebingen (Germany).
 I taught at Northern College, Manchester and the University of Aberdeen before coming to Edinburgh in 2000.
 I'm passionately committed not only to teaching in the academy, but also to public outreach.
 I have extensive media experience and give many talks at public events.

-Since July 2011 I have been Director of the Centre for the Study of Christian Origins (CSCO).
-The Centre aims to promote research into the earliest period of Christianity.
-Details of upcoming events and the kind of things we are interested in can be found on our blog site:
+From July 2011 to July 2018 I was Director of the Centre for the Study of Christian Origins (CSCO).
+The Centre aims to promote research into the earliest period of Christianity, and details of upcoming events and the kind of things we are interested in can be found on our blog site:

 New Testament (particularly Gospels and Acts)